 - Finding the time to sit together at daily family mealtimes helps create positive, fun memories for you and your family.
 These conversations and laughter are what anchors in our brains.

 The first place where children learn positive attitudes about food is in the home.
 Eating daily family meals together lays a solid foundation for your children to develop a healthy, positive relationship with food and their bodies.
-While their friend at school may say that they hate broccoli and the cool kids only want to drink juice, you have the opportunity every mealtime to provide them with reasons and chances to try alternatives for themselves in a judgement, pressure free environment.
+While their friend at school may say that they hate broccoli and the cool kids only want to drink juice, you have the opportunity every mealtime to provide them with reasons and chances to try alternatives for themselves in a judgement, pressure-free environment.
 Then they can decide for themselves.

 For a couple, this routine of sitting down together offers the opportunity to create a chunk of time for each other.
 It encourages the maintenance of work and family life boundaries creating a balance between work and family life.

 Family mealtimes may help combat eating disorders or overeating.
-Sitting as a family around a table and enjoying each other’s company and mindful eating helps you become more aware of how much you’ve eaten and make a connection between feel satisfied and fulled in your body.
+Sitting as a family around a table and enjoying each other’s company and mindful eating helps you become more aware of how much you’ve eaten and make a connection between feeling satisfied and fulled in your body.
 This is harder if you eat in front of the TV for example.

 You can teach your children useful life skills and how cooking can be a creative process.
 You can show them how to cook healthy, balanced meals for themselves by including them in meal planning and cooking.
 You can show them the entire process from buying the ingredients in the shop to how you can magically create a meal together.

 Daily family mealtimes are a good time to connect with each other and share your thoughts, feelings and stories of the day.
-This opportunity for shared time and creating positive experiences with your children is a lovely way to connect and relax together after a busy day in your separate lifes outside of the family home.
+This opportunity for shared time and creating positive experiences with your children is a lovely way to connect and relax together after a busy day in your separate lives outside of the family home.
 Relax together and feel the love in this space.

-Cooking with your children and giving them age appropriate jobs with creating a daily family mealtime experience encourage independence and a sense of responsibility both in the home and out in the real world.
+Cooking with your children and giving them age-appropriate jobs with creating a daily family mealtime experience encourage independence and a sense of responsibility both in the home and out in the real world.
 It is a great opportunity to go over basic hygiene and safety rules as well as health and lifestyle topics.

-Chatting at daily family mealtimes increases your kids speech and vocabulary.
+Chatting at daily family mealtimes increases your kids’ speech and vocabulary.
 You can encourage them by asking your children about the best part of their day and give them a safe space to voice their concerns, hopes and dreams.

 Children watch and copy adults.
-They learn behavior from table manners to learning about health and nutrition in these day to day situations.
+They learn behaviour from table manners to learning about health and nutrition in these day to day situations.
 Mealtime is the ideal time to remind your children every day that they are important and loved as well as share your own values around these topics which they are free then to accept or reject.
 Cooking and eating together is another demonstration and experience of family love.

-Everyday can be an occasion to celebrate each other with love and gratitude.
-For young children this can be a great source of comfort.
+Every day can be an occasion to celebrate each other with love and gratitude.
+For young children, this can be a great source of comfort.

 Daily family mealtimes are a constant in their every changing, busy schedules.
 They know they have a dedicated time and space where they are welcome and accepted.
 A constant haven where they associate food and family with love and comfort in a healthy way.